Federal Realty Investment Trust (NYSE:FRT) Issues FY 2022 Earnings Guidance

 Federal Realty Investment Trust Increases Dividend

-The business also recently declared a quarterly dividend, which will be paid on Monday, October 17th.
-Investors of record on Thursday, September 22nd will be paid a $1.08 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Monday, October 17th.
+Shareholders of record on Thursday, September 22nd will be paid a dividend of $1.08 per share.
+The ex-dividend date is Wednesday, September 21st.
 This is a positive change from Federal Realty Investment Trust’s previous quarterly dividend of $1.07.
-The ex-dividend date is Wednesday, September 21st.
-This represents a $4.32 annualized dividend and a yield of 4.09%.
+This represents a $4.32 dividend on an annualized basis and a yield of 3.87%.
 Federal Realty Investment Trust’s payout ratio is currently 123.70%.

-In related news, Director David W. Faeder purchased 10,565 shares of the firm’s stock in a transaction that occurred on Tuesday, June 21st.
-The shares were acquired at an average price of $95.84 per share, with a total value of $1,012,549.60.
-Following the purchase, the director now directly owns 23,878 shares in the company, valued at $2,288,467.52.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-1.00% of the stock is owned by insiders.
+In other news, Director David W. Faeder bought 10,565 shares of the company’s stock in a transaction that occurred on Tuesday, June 21st.
+The stock was bought at an average price of $95.84 per share, with a total value of $1,012,549.60.
+Following the acquisition, the director now owns 23,878 shares of the company’s stock, valued at approximately $2,288,467.52.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+1.00% of the stock is currently owned by insiders.

 Federal Realty Investment Trust Company Profile